Opportunity

 BioC has a broader biological effect than currently used drugs – it targets both inflammation and infection.

-A. Targeting infection and inflammation
+A. Targeting inflammation and infection

-Bacteria entering a wound cause localized infections.
-Moreover, bacteria and their endotoxins often cause excessive inflammation.
-In severe cases, bacteria can be released into the blood stream and released endotoxins can cause an excessive and sometimes lethal inflammatory response, i. e. sepsis.
+There is a great and unmet need for new innovative products that can both reduce inflammation and prevent infection.
+Any damage to the skin barrier imposes a risk of infection.
+In severe cases, bacteria can be released into the bloodstream and released endotoxins can cause an excessive and sometimes lethal inflammatory response, i. e. sepsis.

 Today´s treatments, targeting microbes with antibiotics, are only able to remove the invading bacteria, but they don’t address the inflammation.
-There is a great and unmet need for new innovative products that can both prevent infection and reduce inflammation.

 Anti-inflammatory – naturally managing the paradox keeping the initial healthy level of inflammation and quenching the excessive damaging systemic inflammation.